kicaj29/sql/README.md

 8. Commodity hardware
 9. Commodity drives storage (standard HDDs, JBOD)

-Types of NoSQL databases:
+## Types of NoSQL databases
-* column-oriented
+* column-oriented (wide-column stores) - similar to relational databases, it stores data in tables and rows but it has dynamic columns, each row is not required to have the same columns, it is like two dimensional key-value databases, examples: Casandra,  HBase
-* document-oriented (similar to key-value but value can be a structure for example json)
+* document-oriented (similar to key-value but value can be a structure for example **json**), examples: MongoDB
-* graph-based
+* graph-based: good for traveling through parents, kids, siblings etc.
-* key-value store
+* key-value store, examples: Redis and DynamoDB

 The Scalability
 >"In most situations, SQL databases are vertically scalable, which means that you can increase the load on a single server by increasing things like CPU, RAM or SSD.
 NoSQL databases, on the other hand, are horizontally scalable.
 This means that you handle more traffic by sharding, or adding more servers in your NoSQL database."